Having Issues with Recurrent Miscarriages?

 Genetic problems with one of the parents can lead to miscarriage.
 You or your partner can have an abnormality on one of your chromosomes, which doesn’t cause a problem until it is passed on to your baby.
 This accounts for 2%-5% of recurrent miscarriages.

 A weak cervix or an abnormally shaped uterus can cause repeated miscarriages.
 Certain infections can cause a pregnancy to fail, such as bacterial vaginosis, a vaginal infection.
 This infection increases the risk of late miscarriage and premature birth.
 A problem with your hormones can be the cause of multiple miscarriages.
 Age can also be a factor.
-The older you are the more likely you are to experience miscarriage.
-The fathers age can also be a factor.
+The older you are the more likely you are to experience a miscarriage.
+The father's age can also be a factor.